ironboy/gig/www/songs/speed-of-the-sound-of-loneliness.md

 It's a mighty mean and a dreadful sorrow
 That's crossed the evil line today
 Well, how can you ask about tomorrow
-We ain't got one word to say
+We we ain't got one word left to say

 So what in the world's come over you...